 Another note to the seasick prone: Just because you go green around the gills on a tiny motorboat in choppy waters does not mean you'll suffer from mal de mer on a cruise ship.
 The bigger the ship, the less you feel the motion of the ocean.
 (Think about the difference in turbulence between a tiny prop plane and a 747.)
 Plus, modern ships are built with stabilizers to minimize rocking.
 Choose your itinerary well.
-The Mediterranean is a lot rougher in fall and winter than it is in the summer; Alaska's Inside Passage is quite calm, though the open sea up north gets rougher in September; and the Caribbean can get choppy during hurricane season (June 1 through November 30, officially) if a storm is present.
+The Mediterranean is a lot rougher in autumn and winter than it is in the summer; Alaska's Inside Passage is quite calm, though the open sea up north gets rougher in September; and the Caribbean can get choppy during hurricane season (June 1 through November 30, officially) if a storm is present. .
+Unfortunately, the Bay of Biscay can be choppy at any time of year.
 Medications and natural remedies can help for some; they include ginger candies, medicated patches and pressure bands.
 You might find that after a few hours onboard, you forget that you're on a ship at all.

 Here are more tips for avoiding seasickness.

 "I'll get claustrophobic onboard."

 Sure you will -- if you charter a catamaran where your cabin fits a rough bunk and nothing else or if you squeeze a family of four in the smallest inside cabin.
 But most cruise ships are like floating hotels, with plenty of space, even if your cabin is smaller than the typical hotel room.